codemix/yii2-dockerized/README.md

  * Quick and simple deployment

 Here we can take two approaches: With or without a base image.
-In both cases the `Dockerfile` should be organized in a way, that the "static", less changing parts should be on top of the `Dockerfile` and the "variable" or frequently changing parts (e.g. `COPY . /var/www/html`) are on the bottom of the file.
+In both cases the `Dockerfile` should be organized in a way, that the rather *static* or less changing parts should be on top of the `Dockerfile` and the *dynamic* or frequently changing parts (e.g. `COPY . /var/www/html`) at the bottom of the file.

 #### 4.2.1 Without a base image